Blackjack: How to get the true count

 If the count is greater than +2, you can deviate from your basic strategy.
 You would normally hit this hand.
 However, if it is positive, you will stand and hope that the dealer busts when she gets a 10.

-It is the same thing to have 12 dealers against 2, but the true number must be greater than +3, before you can deviate from the basic strategy.
+It is the same thing to have 12 dealers against 2, but the true number must be greater than +3 before you can deviate from the basic strategy.

-If you have an 11 against a dealer’s Ace, you will deviate your basic strategy when the count exceeds +1.
+If you have an 11 against a dealer’s Ace, you will deviate from your basic strategy when the count exceeds +1.
 You would normally hit this hand.
 However, if the count is positive, then you will double down.

-You’d normally hit a 9 against a dealer 2 if you had a 9, but if your count is +1 or greater, you’ll double down.
+You would normally hit a 9 against a dealer 2 if you had a 9, but if your count is +1 or greater, you’ll double down.

 Conclusion